How to visit the Pinnacles, Western Australia (2024 Updated)

 Pinnacles Accommodation

-The nearest place for accommodation near the Pinnacles is Cervantes.
+The nearest place for accommodation is Cervantes.
 Pinnacles to Cervantes is an approximate ten-minute drive.

-Other accommodation options are the Pinnacles Edge Resort, Pinnacles Motel and the Lobster Lodge.
+The best accommodation option is the Pinnacles Edge Resort, or the Pinnacles Motel

 This post may contain affiliate links.
 Please see my full disclosure for further information.